m3verma/m3verma.github.io/Python/Python_DataAnalysis/Chapter_1.md

 ### matplotlib

 matplotlib is the most popular Python library for producing plots and other two-dimensional data visualizations.
 It was originally created by John D. Hunter and is now maintained by a large team of developers.
 It is designed for creating plots suitable for publication.

+### IPython and Jupyter

+It does not provide any computational or data analytical tools by itself, IPython is designed from the ground up to maximize your productivity in both interactive computing and software development.
+It encourages an execute-explore workflow instead of the typical edit-compile-run workflow of many other programming languages.
+It also provides easy access to your operating system’s shell and filesystem.
+The Jupyter notebook system also allows you to author content in Markdown and HTML, providing you a means to create rich documents with code and text.
+Other programming languages have also implemented kernels for Jupyter to enable you to use languages other than Python in Jupyter.

+### SciPy